Li0N77/LSubs/Readme.md

   - Install required Python packages.
   - Install Amass, Sublist3r, and if they are not already installed on your system.

+## Configuration

+To use APIs from services like SecurityTrails, Censys, and Shodan, you need to provide your API keys in a configuration file.

+in the file named config.json :

+    {
+        "SecurityTrails": "YOUR_SECURITYTRAILS_API_KEY",
+        "Censys": "YOUR_CENSYS_API_KEY",
+        "Shodan": "YOUR_SHODAN_API_KEY"
+    }

+  - Replace YOUR_SECURITYTRAILS_API_KEY, YOUR_CENSYS_API_KEY, and YOUR_SHODAN_API_KEY with your actual API keys.
+  - If you do not wish to use any of these APIs, you can leave the corresponding values as empty strings ("").
+For example:

+        {
+            "SecurityTrails": "",
+            "Censys": "",
+            "Shodan": ""
+        }

+  - The tool will still function without API keys, but some methods may have limited capabilities or reduced data coverage.

 ## Usage

 Run the tool by specifying the target domain.
 The tool will automatically utilize multiple methods to discover subdomains.